qwaneu/qwaneu.github.io/_drafts/what-to-put-where.md

 ![I18N creating a mess in our architecture](/attachments/blogposts/2020/wtpw-i18n-1.jpg)

-Multiple UI components contain language related logic and depend on the `VueI18N` library.
+Multiple UI components contain translaton logic and depend on the `VueI18N` library.
 Our domain knows about the current language and how `VueI18N` works.
 Our `main.js` has  intimate knowledge about how `VueI18N` works...
 We had code like this in UI components: